Ebrima Sohna: Keşla

 In January 2018, Sohna signed for Keşla FK on a contract until the end of the 2017–18 season.
 On 22 June 2018, Sohna a new contract with Keşla until the end of the 2018/19 season, leaving in December 2018.

 International career

 Sohna is a holding midfielder who with his fellow country men won the CAF U-17 Championship in Banjul 2005.
 He went on to be a key part of the Gambian team which beat Brazil in the 2005 FIFA U-17 World Championship in Peru.

 Sohna also helped the Gambia U-20 to qualify for the CAF U-20 Youth Championship CONGO 2007, where the Gambia came out third position thus qualifying for the FIFA U-20 Youth Championship in Canada.
 Back in Gambia where Sohna started his career in the youth system of Wallidan FC one of the top club in Gambian football.

-Sohna scored his first international goal against Mexico on 23 December 2007.
+Sohna scored his first international goal against Sierra Leone on 23 December 2007.